lspestrip/striptun/template/noise_characteristics.md

 <h3>Stokes parameters signals</h3>

-In this section are reported the results of the analysis for the combinations of the four demodulated detector outputs, which provides the Stokes parameters.
+In this section are reported the results of the analysis for the opportune combinations of the four detector outputs, which provides the Stokes parameters.

 The following combinations of the detector outputs have been used: